Simultaneous Inference for Empirical Best Predictors with a Poverty Study in Small Areas: Supplementary material

 On the other hand, the Fisher information matrix, which is assured to be positive definite, is composed of

 The details of this derivation and some suggestions regarding the calculation are in \cite{lawless1987negative}.
-It is necessary to point out that we followed one of them and first we maximized $l(\bm{\theta})$ with respect to fixed parameters for selected values of $\alpha$ using Newton Raphson and the Fisher scoring.
-In this way we obtained the profile likelihood $l(\tilde{\bm{\theta}}(\alpha),\alpha)$.
-Since the Fisher scoring algorithm was numerically more stable, Section \ref{sec:poisson_sim} contains the results obtained using this algorithm.
-We follow the suggestion of \cite{boubeta2016empirical} when it comes to the choice the starting values, namely we set $\bm{\beta}^{(0)}=\tilde{\bm{\beta}}$, where $\tilde{\bm{\beta}}$ is the maximum likelihood estimator under the model without the random effects.
+It is necessary to point out that we followed one of them and first we maximized $l(\bm{\theta})$ with respect to fixed parameters for selected values of $\alpha$ using Newton-Raphson or Fisher scoring algorithms.
+In this way one obtains a profile likelihood $l(\tilde{\bm{\theta}}(\alpha),\alpha)$.
+Since the Fisher scoring algorithm turned out to be numerically more stable, Section \ref{sec:poisson_sim} and Section 4 and 5 of the main article contain the results obtained using this scheme.
+We follow the suggestion of \cite{boubeta2016empirical} when it comes to the choice of the starting values, namely we set $\bm{\beta}^{(0)}=\tilde{\bm{\beta}}$, where $\tilde{\bm{\beta}}$ is the maximum likelihood estimator under the model without the random effects.
 When it comes to $\alpha$, we use the properties of a random variable which is distributed according to negative binomial, that is $\sigma^2_d\coloneqq\mathbb{V}ar(y_d)=\lambda_d+\alpha \lambda_d^2$.
 Therefore $\sigma^2_d$ can be estimated applying